sebastien/ui.js/docs/design.md

 Imagine a huge list of items, with PubSub it's easy to change just the one item that has changed, without having to re-render the whole list, like it would be the case with say, React.

+## 3-States Approach

+There is always three states/sources of data, each passed from parent to
+child:

+-   The current value: the main value worked on by the component.
+-   The global state: to allow for pub/sub across the rendering hierarchy.
+-   The component state: to hold view-specific data, such as derived/synthetic data, user-selections, etc.